-The method for sampling descent graphs, by randomly drawing a number of nodes to be resampled, permits rapid exploration of the parameter space, and enhances mixing.
-While it has not been shown that mixing is a problem in descent graph sampling methods such as ?, it is difficult to be sure that it is not.
-These methods are roughly equivalent to LJDGS but with a value of b very close to 1.0.
-The methods used here to test mixing are not perfect, for example, the methods which use the similarity between replicates would give a favourable statistic if all replicates were similar, even if this similarity was solely due to the use of similar starting values.
-This could be a problem with any MCMC method that requires a valid descent graph as a starting value, as the descent graph sampling density of ? shows that some descent graphs are thousands of times more likely to be found than others, and this variation is not due to the likelihood of the descent graph.
-Therefore, there may be a significant chance that sampled descent graphs, drawn for use as "fresh" starting values, all share some characteristic.
+The method for sampling descent graphs, by randomly drawing a number of gametes to be re-sampled, should permit rapid exploration of the parameter space, enhancing mixing.
+While it has not been shown that mixing is a problem in descent graph sampling methods such as Sobel & Lange (1996), it is difficult to be sure that it is not.
+These methods are roughly equivalent to LJDGS but with a value of b very close to 1.0, and as mixing is shown to be a problem for LJDGS in pedigree B25, it is likely that mixing will also be a problem for descent graph sampling methods that move through the parameter space making smaller jumps.
+The methods used here to test mixing are not perfect; for example, the methods which use the similarity between replicates would give a favourable statistic if all replicates were similar, even if this similarity were due solely to the use of similar starting values.
+This could be a problem with any MCMC method that requires a valid descent graph as a starting value, as the descent graph sampling density of Henshall et al. (2001) shows that some descent graphs are thousands of times more likely to be found than others, and this variation is not due to the likelihood of the descent graph.
+Therefore, there may be a significant chance that sampled descent graphs, drawn for use as 'fresh' starting values, all share some characteristic.
 It would appear that this is less likely to be a problem with LJDGS, as the descent graph sampling density is explicitly included in the MH step.
+LJDGS correctly accounts for the density of the starting values, and provides a statistically sound method for combining replicates.

-The execution times presented are for development software, and it is likely that significant speedups could be made through enhancements to the GEIC algorithm such as those proposed by ?.
-As they are cheap to obtain, it is possible to sample many secondary descent graphs for each primary descent graph, and use a weighted average for determining genotypic and IBD probabilities.
-Even with significant speedups it will not be possible to draw as many samples as is possible with other MCMC descent graph sampling algorithms, such as those of ?.
+The execution times presented are for development software, and it is likely that significant speedups could be made through enhancements to the GEIC algorithm such as those proposed by Du & Hoeschele (2000).
+As they are cheap to obtain, it is possible to sample many secondary descent graphs for each primary descent graph, and to use a weighted average for determining genotypic and IBD probabilities.
+Even with significant speedups it will not be possible to draw as many samples as is possible with other MCMC descent graph sampling algorithms, such as those of Sobel & Lange (1996).
 However, as adjacent samples obtained with LJDGS should be less correlated than those from other MCMC algorithms, fewer samples need be drawn to get good genotypic probability estimates.
-A composite method, using a conventional MCMC descent graph sampler to sample in the region of each LJDGS sample is also possible.
+A composite method, using a conventional MCMC descent graph sampler to sample in the region of each LJDGS sample, is also possible.